fraserdominicdavid/geotech-pandas/docs/user-guide/in-situ.spt.rst

 Getting the total penetration
 -----------------------------
-One of the methods under :class:`~pandas.DataFrame.geotech.in_situ.spt` is the ability to get the total penetration of each SPT interval.
+One of the methods under :class:`~pandas.DataFrame.geotech.in_situ.spt` is the ability to get the total penetration of each SPT increment.
 The :meth:`~pandas.DataFrame.geotech.in_situ.spt.get_total_pen` method returns a :external:class:`~pandas.Series` with the sum of the penetration per inteval in each sample/layer.